 ANESTH-401C.
 Cardiothoracic Intensive Care Sub-Internship.
-The cardiothoracic intensive care sub-internship will allow fourth year medical students to be exposed to and participate in the care of the post-operative and critically ill cardiac and thoracic surgery patients.
+The cardiothoracic intensive care subinternship will allow fourth year medical students to be exposed to and participate in the care of the postoperative and critically ill cardiac and thoracic surgery patients.
 This patient population has the highest rate of invasive monitoring, echocardiographic and hemodynamic assessment, and advanced circulatory support including utilization of inotropes, vasopressors, and mechanical circulatory support devices (ECMO, LVAD, RVAD, IABP).
 A working knowledge of these concepts will be critical to a future career in Anesthesiology, Critical Care Medicine, or Surgery.
 This sub-internship level course will allow students to participate in patient care 6 days a week.
 This will be an in-depth experience in cardiac critical care medicine.
 Students will be evaluated on their knowledge, skills, and ability to facilitate patient care in this environment.
 Students will be expected to take a high degree of ownership of their patients, communication between the critical care, surgery, and anesthesia teams will be emphasized.
 This sub-internship course will not fulfill acute care curriculum requirement.
 For more information, contact Course Director Dr. Michael Cutrone: michael.cutrone@duke.edu; Dr. Bryan Chow bryan.chow@duke.edu.
 Credit: 5.
-Enrollment: Max-4 Min-1.
+Maximum combined enrollment for Anesth 401C and Anesth 402C cannot exceed a total of more than 4 students in any 4-week section.
+Enrollment: Max-2 Min-1.
 Michael Cutrone, MD; Bryan Chow, MD

 ANESTH-441C.
 Subinternship in SICU.
 Students engaging in the Surgical Intensive Care Unit (SICU) sub-internship will gain hands-on experience and broad-based knowledge in managing critically ill surgical and trauma patients.
 Students will take ownership of a panel of patients under the supervision of Anesthesia and Trauma/Surgical Critical Care attendings and housestaff and actively participate in daily rounds as part of the SICU team.
 Didactics will include multiple weekly scheduled and informal lectures.
 Students take one week of four on night call and work on a one-on-one basis with SICU house staff in the supervised management of critically ill patients.
 Time may be spent in the SICU at Duke University Medical Center (trauma, vascular surgery, liver-kidney-pancreas transplantation, general surgery) and/or the SICU at the Durham VA Medical Center (cardiothoracic and vascular surgery, general surgery).
 Instruction on the rotation will include particular emphasis on procedures and techniques necessary for Critical Care, including hemodynamic assessment and monitoring, cardiovascular resuscitation and use of vasoactive drugs, ventilator management such as ARDS, prevention and management of nosocomial infections, and ethical decision making in the ICU.
 Students are formally evaluated by the SICU house staff and the attending physician.
 C-L: SURGERY 441C.
 Credit: 5.
 Enrollment: max 2.
-Course Director: J. Taylor Herbert, MD/PhD (james.herbert@duke.edu: Faculty: Adjoa Boateng Evans, MD; Amy R Alger, MD; Sandy An, MD, PhD; Ioana Antonescu, MD; Yuriy Bronshteyn, MD; Kelli Brooks, MD; Michelle Brownstein, MD; Adjoa Boateng Evans, MD; Desiree Coutinho, MD; Joe Fernandez-Moure, MD; Patrick Georgoff, MD; Daniel Gilstrap, MD; Zac Ginsberg, MD, MPP; Krista Haines, DO; Nazish Hashmi, MBBS; Vijay Krishnamoorthy, MD; Russell-John Krom, MD, PhD; John Lemm, MD; Nitin Mehdiratta, MD; Sean Montgomery, MD; Virginia Parker, MD; Jamie Privratsky, MD, PhD; Omar Al-Qudsi, MD; Karthik Raghunathan, MD; Vanessa Schroder, MD; Mara Serbanescu, MD; Miriam Treggiari, MD, PhD; Cory Vatsaas, MD; Paul Wischmeyer, MD.
+Course Director: J. Taylor Herbert, MD/PhD (james.herbert@duke.edu: Faculty: Adjoa Boateng Evans, MD; Amy R Alger, MD; Sandy An, MD, PhD; Ioana Antonescu, MD; Yuriy Bronshteyn, MD; Kelli Brooks, MD; Michelle Brownstein, MD; Adjoa Boateng Evans, MD; Desiree Coutinho, MD; Joe Fernandez-Moure, MD; Patrick Georgoff, MD; Daniel Gilstrap, MD; Zac Ginsberg, MD, MPP; Krista Haines, DO; Nazish Hashmi, MBBS; Vijay Krishnamoorthy, MD; Russell-John Krom, MD, PhD; John Lemm, MD; Nitin Mehdiratta, MD; Sean Montgomery, MD; Virginia Parker, MD; Jamie Privratsky, MD, PhD; Omar Al-Qudsi, MD; Karthik Raghunathan, MD; Vanessa Schroder, MD; Mara Serbanescu, MD; Miriam Treggiari, MD, PhD; Cory Vatsaas, MD; Paul Wischmeyer, MD